Syracuse, Sicily: Symbols

 In ancient times, the city featured its own symbols on its coins.
 Its most famous and ancient emblem was the face of Arethusa surrounded by dolphins, which made it renowned throughout the Mediterranean.
 Syracuse was also the first city in Sicily to depict the triskelion on its coins, significantly contributing to its spread as the island's main symbol.

 Syracuse is also one of the first geographical locations to adopt the figure of the eagle: starting from the Hellenistic period, it was depicted on metal, shown grasping a bundle of lightning bolts.
 This animal — always clutching the lightning, an original sign of Zeus — was revived during the Middle Ages to become the city's sole symbol, engraved on its coat of arms as early as the Swabian period.

 Subsequently, in the 15th century, a fortress completely replaced the eagle, until, in the 17th century, the city's most enduring symbols were combined to form the current coat of arms of Syracuse: a towered eagle (with a crenelated castle) surmounted by a crown.

 Green, with a natural eagle in flight, lowered and with its left wing closed, crowned with a royal crown, charged on the chest with a golden castle, turreted, grasping Jupiter's lightning bolts with golden claws.
 Below the shield is a blue strip with the inscription S.P.Q.S.

 — Description of the coat of arms in the municipal statute.

 The current coat of arms was granted on 8 December 1942 and is mentioned in the third article of the municipal statute.
 The motto placed below the shield of green color, on a blue strip, bears the inscription S.P.Q.S, in Latin, "Senatus PopulusQue Syracusanus", translated: "The Senate and the People of Syracuse".

 Meanwhile, the aforementioned figure of Arethusa surrounded by dolphins is currently used alongside the biga (which, like the quadriga, was another well-known symbol of the ancient city), the Winged Victory, and the lion (a figure that appeared in the context of warfare against Carthage) to represent the coat of arms of the Free Municipal Consortium of Syracuse (formerly the province).

 The civic banner consists of a green drape.

 Monuments and places of interest

 The cultural, architectural and artistic stratification evident in the Syracuse/Pantalica ensemble bears exceptional testimony to the history and cultural diversity of the Syracuse region over three millennia from the ancient Greek period to the Baroque.

 — UNESCO, Syracuse and the Rocky Necropolis of Pantalica.

-Syracuse is among Italy's leading art cities.
-Rich in remarkable monuments and places of interest, it owes its numerous architectural and cultural testimonies to an equally rich and ancient history.

 UNESCO includes Syracuse among its World Heritage Sites based on four criteria, including the exceptional universal importance of the events that took place there (Criterion VI) and the extraordinary cultural diversity concentrated in a unique space (Criterion II).

 The city encompasses a millennia-spanning architectural-cultural heritage, preserving in its museums archaeological artifacts of an even greater antiquity than its Greek foundation.